 Formerly 101 Old Plantation Rd.
 (For GPS sake)

 Immerse yourself in the rich cultural history of Georgia’s most magical barrier island at the Jekyll Island Museum.

-The museum offers an incredible array of special events like holiday magic, colonial campfires, time traveler camp.
+The museum offers an incredible array of special events like holiday magic, colonial campfires, and time traveler camp.
 Jekyll Island museum even offers parades, trolley tours, and ghost walks.